gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 **Priority: High**

 The hatch calendar is the community contribution layer of the application.
 It allows authenticated anglers to log insect hatch observations for specific river sections and view historical hatch reports from all users in a calendar format.
-Over time, this data reveals seasonal hatch timing patterns that are highly valuable for trip planning and fly selection — and that no automated data source provides.
+Over time, this data reveals seasonal hatch timing patterns that are highly valuable for trip planning and fly selection, a service currently not being provided by any existing software.

 This feature depends on the conditions browser and authentication being in place, but can be developed independently of the catch log.